R-JG/homunculus/README.md

 # %homunculus

-%homunculus is a window manager and UI platform for Urbit in the terminal, analogous to the browser, but as an agent in your ship.
-For the developer, %homunculus allows you to create TUIs using XML/Sail as if you were building a Web UI.
+%homunculus is an agent that turns Sail elements into a terminal interface.
+For the user, %homunculus is like a cross between a browser, text editor, and multiplexer for Urbit apps in the terminal.
+For the developer, %homunculus allows you to use XML/Sail to create TUIs as if you were building a Web UI.

+%homunculus is under developement.
+Join the group ~nidlep-sivrec/homunculus to learn more.